petergridge/Irrigation-V5/readme.md

 This option opens one valve for three seconds after the pump has stop on program completion to release presure from the system.

 ### Delay next run when rain detected
 Enables a delay function to add a number of days before the next run of the program.
+This feature is designed to be manually enabled, it is not currently related to the rain sensor.

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)